cherniavskii-mikhail/testgit/README.md

 ## Description

-The goal of this software is compare to IGA and KTNS algorithms for the Tool Replacement Problem.
+This software aims to compare IGA and KTNS algorithms for the Tool Replacement Problem.

 ## Results

-Figure 8 in the paper shows the results of the Comparison of KTNS and IGA algorithms for Catanzaro and Mecler datasets.
+Figure 8 in the paper shows the results of the Comparison of KTNS and IGA algorithms for [Catanzaro](https://doi.org/10.1016/j.ejor.2015.02.018) and [Mecler](https://doi.org/10.1016/j.cor.2020.105153) datasets.

 ![Figure 8](results/results.png)